mpatraw/BileBio/design.md

 * Simpler, more intuitive skill progression.
 (And controls will follow)
   * WIP
 * Animal as the playable character.
 (Probably several to pick from)

-  * WIP
+## Mechanics

+### Player

+The player will have two stats: Health and energy.
+Energy's use depends on the class, but in all cases it denotes how tired the player is.
+Three for each is about average.

+### Plants

+Plants are not hostile by default, but they can grow hostile flowers, vines, but also fruit to replenish energy.

 ## TODO

-* Get a basic framework: Menu, Settings, etc.
+[-] Get a basic framework: Menu, Settings, etc.
-* Get a character moving around.
+[-] Get a character moving around.